 National Park Service

-There are many opportunities to get involved with the NPS in the DC area, from helping out with maintenance on the National Mall and memorials to removing invasive plants at local parks to cleaning up trails.
+There are many opportunities to get involved with the National Park Service in the DC area, from helping out with maintenance on the National Mall and memorials to removing invasive plants at local parks to cleaning up trails.
+Among them are often opportunities for kids to contribute their time and efforts, too — find them through the Volunteer.gov website.

 Help from Home